Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 Do probiotics help prevent yeast infection while taking antibiotics?

 Yes, there is a plausible benefit in taking probiotics during or after antibiotic use, because antibiotics kill off beneficial bacteria that help keep yeast in check.
-Some observational and small trial data suggest probiotics may reduce subsequent yeast or vaginal infections in this setting.
+Some observational and small-trial data suggest that probiotics may reduce the risk of subsequent yeast or vaginal infections in this setting.
 However, this is not guaranteed, so combining probiotics with other prevention strategies (e.g., good hygiene, breathable clothing, practicing safe sex) is best.

 Can probiotics cause or worsen yeast infections?